-Business Communication This course is a study of communication in business today.
+This course is a study of communication in business today.
 The main emphasis is placed on writing original business letters and memos.
 The use of technology as it applies to communicating in today's business environment is also included, as well as, writing and presenting business reports.
 Students will also create resumes, complete job applications, and prepare for job interviews.
 Sophomore standing is recommended.
 Keyboarding skill and a good foundation in grammar are helpful.

-BUS237 Business Management
+BUS237 Business Management 3 cr. hr.

-3 cr. hr.
 This course is designed to provide a basic understanding of the essential elements of management.
 The course provides an introduction to organizations and how individuals relate to the basic management functions of planning, organizing, leading, and controlling.
-General subject areas include the background of modern management, the evolution of skills.
-Case studies that require critical management theory, functions of the managerial process, and applications in operational activities of a business firm.
+General subject areas include the background of modern management, the evolution of management theory, functions of the managerial process, and applications in operational activities of a business firm.